Skip to main content

 Career

-since 2021 Professor, Institute of Science and Technology Austria (ISTA)
+Since 2021 Professor, Institute of Science and Technology Austria (ISTA)

 2016 – 2021 Assistant Professor, Institute of Science and Technology Austria (ISTA)